orbs-network/orbs-spec/behaviors/services/block-storage.md

 # Block Storage

 Holds the long term journal of all confirmed blocks.
 Provides the source of truth inside the node for the current [block height](../../terminology.md).
-When synchronized with the rest of the network, newly committed blocks arrive internally from the consensus algo.
-When not, manually synchronizes the missing blocks from other nodes.
+When the node is synchronized with the rest of the network, newly committed blocks arrive internally from the consensus algo.
+When not, the service manually synchronizes the missing blocks from other nodes.

 Currently a single instance per virtual chain per node.